-So you have written that product review and your really happy with yourself, but when you send the email to whoever you wrote the review for, you don’t ask for any backlinks.
-Now this may be a touchy subject, but more often than not, people will usually include a backlink if you ask.
+So you have written that product review and you’re really happy with yourself, but when you send the email to whoever you wrote the review for, you don’t ask for any backlinks.
+Now, this may be a touchy subject, but more often than not, people will usually include a backlink if you ask.
 I take it a step further and also ask to share it on their social media platforms.

-Kathleen did just that and as a result had her review posted in multiple paces.
+Kathleen did just that and as a result, had her review posted in multiple paces.

 Case Study – Backlinks and Social Shares

-Recently my wife review a product from ZHENZEE called the Zhenzee knit shoes.
+Recently my wife reviewed a product from ZHENZEE called the Zhenzee knit shoes.
 After she was done, I said make sure you ask for a backlink.
 Now my wife isn’t some SEO guru who reads the latest blogs from MOZ or knows much about the subject.
 She is a fitness buff and that’s her passion.